chef-boneyard/chef-web-docs-2016/slide_decks/source/custom_resources.rst

 	Custom properties are tunable when they are declared in a recipe.
 Note also that both of these properties are defined as variables in the ``httpd.conf.erb`` file.
 A |resource template| block below will tell the |chef client| how to handle those variables.

- .. revealjs:: Custom Properties (continued)
+ .. revealjs:: Define Properties (continued)

 	In the custom resource, add the following custom properties: